How to return mail to sender

 This option works for mail that requires a signature, such as certified and registered mail, Priority Mail Express, collect on delivery, and mail insured for over $200.
 Please note you cannot refuse mail if you have already signed for the mail item.
 If you’ve signed off on the letter or package, then you will need to pay the postage to send it back.

-Does it cost money to return to sender?
+Does it cost money to return to the sender?

 No, it does not cost money to return to the sender if you follow the above guidelines.